Things Small Business Should Outsource | Best Business to Start | Technowand

 The second time that you should think about outsourcing is at times when you just need a bit more help for a short period.
 Outsourcing allows you to get that help without going through the process of hiring and firing someone.

 Right now you can outsource almost any aspect of your business.
 Everything position from admin to CFO can be outsourced.
 But just because you can doesn’t mean that you should.
 If you outsource the wrong things you will lose what made your business special in the first place.

-The first thing is consider what is your core business.
+The first thing is to consider what is your core business.
 What are your core competencies and capabilities?
 What are your talents?
 What are your resources?
 These are the things that you should never outsource.
-For example if you are in accounting you shouldn’t outsource this service.
+For example, if you are in accounting you shouldn’t outsource this service.
 It is key to what you do.

 Three Main Types Of Outsourcing

-These are those at the top of their game – professionals and executives, like the CFO discussed before.
-Continuing the example you probably can’t afford a full time CFO but you could afford to outsource a contractor to come in a few times a year to look over the books and make sure everything is running smoothly.
+These are those at the top of their game – professionals and executives like the CFO discussed before.
+Continuing the example you probably can’t afford a full-time CFO but you could afford to outsource a contractor to come in a few times a year to look over the books and make sure everything is running smoothly.

 This is an area where outsourcing shines.
 We are talking data entry etc. Any basic tasks that need to be repeated over and over again.
 This is a great area to save yourself time to allow you to focus on your core competencies.

 After you have looked at your business you know what you know.
 You also know what you don’t.
 The people with this knowledge are a great opportunity for you to utilize the outsourcing model.
 Things like accounting, IT, and marketing.